We are a Canadian-owned business employing local workers and supporting the economy 1-613-749-0001 Location

 9. Diagonal Depth Excluding the Frame (Important Door Measurement): measure from the inside top left corner of the door frame to the inside bottom right.

-Adding Additional Details to Your Sketch
+Step 5: Take Note of Additional Details in Your Sketch

 • Ceiling fixtures or fans